 Tucked away in the north west of Ireland, Leitrim truly is the hidden gem of the country.
-Unspoilt landscapes, exhilarating experiences, historical haunts and fantastic festivals await visitors of all ages.
+Whether you’re in the towns of Carrick on Shannon, Ballinamore, Mohill, Drumshanbo or Manorhamilton the unspoilt landscapes, exhilarating experiences, historical haunts and fantastic festivals await visitors of all ages.
 I’m delighted to share with you my 94 favourite things in and around Leitrim.

 Why 94 though?
 It was the obvious number to run with when trying to compile a list of the highlights contained in and around Lovely Leitrim.
 Locals will pick up on the significance immediately but for the unfamiliar 1994 is a pretty historic year in Leitrim.

-As well as being the last time Leitrim’s football team won the Connacht championship, our proudest adopted son Charlie McGettigan was one half of the “Rock ’N Roll Kids” who took home the Eurovision Song Contest trophy to Ireland.
+As well as being the last time Leitrim’s football team won the Connacht championship, our proudest adopted son Charlie McGettigan was one half of the “Rock ’N Roll Kids” who took home the Eurovision Song Contest title to Ireland and Leitrim.

 With no further ado and in no particular order here goes: